Skip to content

 4. Token service redirects back to https://api.yoursite.com/auth/acme/callback with the auth code

-5. API proxy exchanges the code for tokens server-side, encrypts them, and sets HttpOnly cookies
+5. API proxy verifies the CSRF state, exchanges the code for tokens server-side, encrypts them with a per-vendor key, and sets the cookies (see Cookie Architecture below)

 6. Browser is redirected back to your SPA — cookies are set, JS never touched a token